 6+ Reasons to visit South Dakota

-My sister Melissa and I spent a couple of days driving across South Dakota this past summer, and here are just a few of the reasons I think you should dedicate some time to this state:
+My sister Melissa and I spent a couple of days driving across South Dakota this past summer (here's our full road trip itinerary), and here are just a few of the reasons I think you should dedicate some time to this state:

 My sister and I spent half a day here doing a couple short walks and watching fossils being uncovered at the visitor center, but you could easily spend a full day in this park!